Michelin Chef Salary: Key Takeaways

 The salaries of these positions can vary greatly.
 For instance, the average salary of a Pastry Chef in the U.S. is $54,995, whereas the average salary of a Sushi Chef is $58,909 a year.

-Salary Overview by Michelin Star Levels
+Michelin Chef Salary Overview by Star Level

 Another factor that impacts how much Chefs make is the number of Michelin stars the restaurant they work in has.
 Of course, the more stars the restaurant has, the more money the Chefs working in it will typically make.
-However, this isn’t a rule of thumb.
-Every restaurant has distinct salary ranges, so wages should be judged on a case-by-case basis.

-States and cities where the costs of living are high will usually pay Chefs more than states and cities with lower costs of living.
+States and cities where the costs of living are high will usually pay Michelin Chefs more than states and cities with lower costs of living.
 New York City is the highest-paying city for Chefs.
 New York Chefs earn an average yearly salary of $70,060.

 Chicago is the second-highest paying city for Chefs, where they earn an average yearly salary of $68,620.
 Next up is Los Angeles, where Chefs earn an average yearly salary of $65,060, followed by Miami, where they earn an average salary of $63,130.